CandleLibrary/Flame/roadmap.md

 ## ISSUES
 - UI ATM feels clunky, unrefined, and in the way.

-## version 0.1.0
+## version 0.1.0 - Base Functionality
-- BoundingBox/Draw creation of new elements/components.
-Should pop up best guess for type of - element.
+[ ] BoundingBox/Draw creation of new elements/components.
+Should pop up best guess for type of element.
-- UI for background color, images and gradients
+[ ] UI for background color, images and gradients
-- UI for border handling.
+[ ] UI for border handling.
-- UI for fonts.
+[ ] UI for fonts.
-- Project management UI.
+[ ] Project management UI.
-- Auto Save of files.
+[ ] Auto Save of files.
-- Change history, undo/redo.
+[ ] Change history, undo/redo.
-- Step based adjustment mode.
+[ ] Step based adjustment mode.
-- Pop-up focus on individual elements.
+[ ] Pop-up focus on individual elements.
-- Allow center, left, right alignment for groups of elements.
+[ ] Allow center, left, right alignment for groups of elements.
-- Allow multi selection
+[ ] Allow multi selection
-- Allow distribution alignment.
+[ ] Allow distribution alignment.

 ## ISSUES
-- Element jumps when initially moved
+[ ] Element jumps when initially moved
-- Cursor alignment off in text editor
+[ ] Cursor alignment off in text editor
-- TEXT `data` chars end up messing up elements
+[ ] TEXT `data` chars end up messing up elements
-- Elements disappear when moved outside th bounds of a component
-- UI boxes jump around when cursor hits certain regions
-- Setting Background color does not yield instance change in component.
+[ ] Elements disappear when moved outside th bounds of a component [ ] UI boxes jump around when cursor hits certain regions [ ] Setting Background color does not yield instance change in component.
-- Not all UI components load.
+[ ] Not all UI components load.
-- Component and UI header too verbose.
+[ ] Component and UI header too verbose.
 Need to use icons and menus to reduce their presence.
-- Delete/Backspace in text edit does not update elements.
+[ ] Delete/Backspace in text edit does not update elements.

 d1